- Developers

 Blockchain projects can be complex, and managing them with part-time freelancers can be hard.
 You need to find replacements if freelancers leave the project mid-way.

-Hire from trustworthy software development companies.
+Hire from a trustworthy blockchain development company.
 They offer full-time developers.
 Such companies provide management support, and they offer a replacement in the case of a turnover.

 6. Installing the required tools to work with the Ethereum blockchain platform